CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 # Shell Test Guide
 # 1 Test Introduction
-Shell test is an important test suit in cubrid test.
+Shell test suite is used to execute CUBRID functional test in a very flexible way.
+SHELL test cases are written in Linux shell programing language.
+Shell test case can integrate others programing languages, like Java, C, Perl.
-It contains almost all the feature test and some performance test which cannot be tested by sql test or other test suits.
+Shell test cases contain almost all the feature test and some performance test which cannot be tested by sql test or other test suites.
 For examples:
 * check wheter a cubrid utility works well
 * check whether the error message of a sql statement is expected
 * check a specific cubrid parameter works

+Shell test case path: [https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell](https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell)
+Shell test is contained by daily regression test.
+The test cases are run on both release build and debug build.

 # 2 CTP Introduction
 CTP is the only test tool which is used in shell test.